 Every year, the Association of American Medical Colleges (AAMC) develops and delivers this exam.
 The Feinberg School of Medicine requires all applicants to take this exam within three years of applying, and it is recommended that the test be taken by June of the application year.

-For the Feinberg School of Medicine’s last entering class, the average accepted GPA is 3.91 and the average accepted MCAT score is 520.
+For the Feinberg School of Medicine’s last entering class, the median accepted GPA was 3.9 and the median accepted MCAT score was 519.
 However, this is simply a reference point.
 There is no “required” score that applicants must receive to be accepted; the Feinberg School of Medicine commits to an integrated review of every application.

 One common mistake to avoid is not having enough clinical experience.
-This is going to show those reading your application that becoming a doctor is your life, your passion and your biggest goal.
-You are showing the Feinberg School of Medicine that you have experience in patient care and have done well in it, that you will excel in it in their program.
+Ample clinical experience will show those reading your application that becoming a doctor is your life, your passion, and your biggest goal.
+You are showing the Feinberg School of Medicine that you have experience in patient care, that you have done well in it, and that you will excel in their program.